Paul Armin Edelmann: Television appearances

-Edelmann also made several television appearances.
-In 1998, he sang the bass part in Haydn's Die Schöpfung at a performance at the Vatican in the presence of John Paul II; in 2006, he performed again Mozart's Coronation Mass at the Vatican with the Vienna Philharmonic.
+Edelmann made several television appearances.
+In 1998, he sang the bass part in Haydn's Die Schöpfung at a performance at the Vatican in the presence of Pope John Paul II; in 2006, he performed Mozart's Coronation Mass at the Vatican with the Vienna Philharmonic.
 In 2007, 2008 and 2011, he sang at the event Christmas in Vienna at the Vienna Konzerthaus alongside Elīna Garanča, José Cura and Juan Diego Flórez.

 Recordings

-In 2014 and 2015 his song albums Schumann – Selected Songs and Die schöne Magelone accompanied by Charles Spencer were released.
-In autumn 2016, the album "Reger – Orchestral Songs" accompanied by the Staatsphilharmonie Rheinland-Pfalz was released on the "Capriccio" label.

-In 2018, Edelmann's fourth Album for "Capriccio" was The Schubert Album.
+In 2014 and 2015 his song albums Schumann – Selected Songs and Johannes Brahms's Op.
+33, Die schöne Magelone, accompanied by Charles Spencer were released.
+In autumn 2016, the album Reger – Orchestral Songs accompanied by the Staatsphilharmonie Rheinland-Pfalz was released on the Capriccio label.
+In 2018, Edelmann's fourth album for Capriccio was The Schubert Album.